 - Palm Springs City and Celebrity Home tour

 - San Andreas Fault tour.

 The kids and I went on their San Andreas Fault tour and although it was a little toasty outside we had the best time, even the teenagers like it!
 I knew we would learn some stuff about the fault, but what I didn’t expect is to learn the history of the area, the Native Americans that lived there, the plants, current-day farming techniques, and so much more.
 After experiencing this tour first hand I cannot recommend it highly enough.
 I really feel like it is a must-do with kids in Palm Springs.

 What is the San Andreas Fault?

 From the moment we met our guide Phil he was fun and engaging.
-It can be difficult to hold a teenagers attention, much less a tween and a school age kid too.
+It can be difficult to hold a teenager’s attention, much less a tween and a school-age kid too.
 As we drove through town he gave us an in-depth history of the area.
-As we passed farm land he taught us about the irrigation methods farms are currently using and explained the waterways we were driving past as well.
-I just cannot emphasis enough how much in-depth knowledge our guide possessed.
-Desert Adventures is the only tour company with private access to the 800 acre Metate Ranch.
+As we passed farmland he taught us about the irrigation methods farms are currently using and explained the waterways we were driving past as well.
+I just cannot emphasize enough how much in-depth knowledge our guide possessed.
+Desert Adventures is the only tour company with private access to the 800-acre Metate Ranch.
 It’s out on this ranch where you get to experience the fault.
-Now those of you that don’t do well off roading don’t worry.
-There’s no off roading.
+Now those of you that don’t do well off-roading don’t worry.
+There’s no off-roading.
 If you want you can take a short hike, which of course we did.
 I hate to even use the word hike because really it’s just a short walk, but our guide referred to it as hiking.
-We walked through an extremely narrow crevice in between the rocks which was super fun for the kids.
-Native American Education
+We walked through an extremely narrow crevice in between the rocks which were super fun for the kids.

 I highly recommend this tour if you have tweens and teens.